HeadHunter4621/HeadHunter4621.github.io/_pages/singers/en'ne-jeho.md

 permalink: /singers/en'ne-jeho/
 ---

 I made this voicebank with a friend!
-It will be released very soon!! more info will be here eventualy.
+It is now available do download (the button is next to `JA CVVC`)

 # Character Info: